Record turnover and broad growth

-The Uelzena Group has made a commitment to its members to reliably buy all of their milk.
-The company fulfills this obligation every year, again and again to 100 percent.
+The Uelzena Group is committed to its members to reliably buy all of their milk.
+The company fulfils this obligation every year, again and again to 100 percent.
 This is achieved by ensuring that processing capacities and sales opportunities – i.e. access to customers - are always in line with the amount of raw milk delivered by the members.
-Starting in 2017, a medium-term strategy and investment plan (multi-year investment plan) was developed for the entire Uelzena Group that involved all business divisions, sites and executives.
-The plan includes the further development and modernization of the corporate sites and the individual lines of business.
-First results: see Key Topic 2018
+A medium-term strategy and investment plan (multi-year investment plan) was developed for the entire Uelzena Group that involved all business divisions, sites and executives.
+The plan includes the further development and modernisation of the corporate sites and the individual lines of business.

 Balanced use of financial resources